Trapping AI

 Disallow: /train-me

-This precaution ensures that scrapers adhering to access restrictions do not inadvertently crawl sections of the site containing modified data.
+This precaution theoretically “ensures” that scrapers complying with access restrictions do not inadvertently crawl sections of the site containing modified data.

 Finally, we generate an additional sitemap.xml to list all modified pages.
 With each new build of the website, the randomly modified pages are updated accordingly.